lbnmahs/mysik/README.md

 Here we are going to focus on 2.
 Creating a Topical Branch:

-1. First, we will need to create a branch from the latest commit on master.
+1. First, we will need to create a branch from the latest commit on the master.
 Make sure your repository is up to date first using

    ```bash
     git pull origin main